 Normal (or balanced) skin has the right amounts of water and oils, therefore creating a good balance overall.
 Of course, there may be days where the skin is drier or oilier than others.
 Likewise, the odd blemish may appear.
 However, these things are not too problematic or difficult to resolve.

 If you have this, then lucky you!
 Ultimately, you can use lots of different makeup products, don’t get excessively shiny, or have a dull complexion.

 Dry Skin Type

 Under normal circumstances, 95 percent of each of our skin cells is made up of water.
-In short, it’s the water content that determines how moist or supple your skin is.
+In short, it is the water content that determines how moist or supple your skin is.
 Dryness happens when the sebaceous glands don’t produce enough oil to keep the water in.
-Dry skin varies from a general feeling of tightness after washing that is easily eased with moisturiser, to skin that is itchy, inflamed or scaly.
-We also call dry skin “dehydrated skin”.
+So it is a lack of oil that leads to dry skin.